-In California, workers can win a wage claim by timely filing the claim with the Labor Commissioner’s Office, providing documentation of the missing payments, and presenting a strong case at the settlement conference and the wage claim hearing.
-An experienced California labor and employment law attorney can help workers at each of these steps and significantly improve their odds of success.
+In California, you can win a wage claim by timely filing the claim with the Labor Commissioner’s Office, providing documentation of the missing payments, and presenting a strong case at the settlement conference and the wage claim hearing.
+An experienced California labor and employment law attorney can help you at each of these steps and significantly improve your odds of success.

-How can workers win a wage claim in California?
+How can I win a wage claim in California?

-Workers in California who have been denied wages can recover what they are owed by filing a wage claim.
-Workers can increase their odds of winning this claim by:
+You can recover what you are owed by filing a wage claim.
+You can increase your odds of winning this claim by:

 - timely filing the claim with the Labor Commissioner,

 - persuasively showing the lack of payment at the settlement conference, and, if no settlement is reached,